Abdul Muqeet Waheed

 Bangkok, the capital and the largest city of Thailand, is situated about 25 miles (40 km) from the Gulf of Thailand on the delta of the Chao Phraya River.
 Ornate temples and a thriving street life may be seen throughout this busy city.
 Visitors are not instantly made to feel welcome by the city’s sluggish nightlife, blazing heat, and high traffic congestion.

 At the ticket counter, the first bombshell occurs.
-500 Baht, or around £11.50 at the time of writing, is not much money in western terms for foreigners.
+500 Baht, or around £11.50 at the time of writing, is not much money in Western terms for foreigners.
 Thai nationals are granted free entrance.
 Children under 120 cm are also allowed for free.
 It is split into four main courts, the Outer Court, the Middle Court, the Inner Court, and the Temple of the Emerald Buddha, which are all separated from one another by various gates and walls.

 As I reach the palace, it’s overcrowded and sweltering, and tour groups are lining up left and right, excited to see the royal house of Thailand’s Kings.
 It took me half an hour to get out of the crowd.
 This area is noisy.
-I have been in Bangkok for a week and are comfortable with city life, yet this took us off guard.
+I have been in Bangkok for a week and am comfortable with city life, yet this took us off guard.

 I entered a world where people use selfie sticks as weapons, kids as body shields, and personal space is only spoken in the past tense, similar to how playing jacks is a talent that people used to have but no longer bother with.
 But I do know that number has increased significantly today.
 It was challenging to move over than a few inches without becoming part of a tour group row, the subject of a couple of selfies, or an additional in a mini-photo session.